SOFT2020-Test/Exam-Questions/README.md

         - In LSD we cant run integration test of the backend to the frontend with GithubActions because the backend is running locally...

 - ## 1.13 Explain specification-based testing, and how you can be more confident that you have written a sufficient amount of tests.
+    **Specification Testing** is Black Box Testing techniques because in this testers view the software as a black-box.
+As they have no knowledge of how the system or component is structured inside the box.
+In essence, the tester is only concentrating on what the software does, not how it does it.
     **Specification Testing** Black box -> run tests with requirement specifications -> Krav Spicifikationer??
     - Set of Models
         - A model is again something that lays down the detailed description of the system but in the form of diagrams, tables, various notations etc. Various modelling techniques are